emkeidi/emkeidi.github.io/posts/gig-worker-guide.md

 Remember, as an independent contractor, this is the whole pie.
 There are no bonuses, 401k-matches, stock options, or health insurance plans on top of your take-home pay.
 I know many readers don't need this reminder, but these are perks that your clients may not think of when balking at your minimum.

 What you can charge and the level of demand for your work depend on individual circumstances.
-Let's say that we're doing these calculations in a populous US city.
+Let's say that we're doing these calculations in a populous U.S. city.
 These are the areas where gig workers naturally find most demand.

 Imagine, for a moment, proclaiming that you are now open for business in Brisbee, Arizona, population: 5,209: